Exceptional Non-Abelian Topology in Multiband Non-Hermitian Systems

-We set $\delta'(\beta)=0.3((\beta-1)^3+3(\beta-1)^2-2)$ ($\beta\in\mathbb{R}$) and slowly vary the parameters $\gamma(t)=t$ to examine the evolution of ELs in the 3D $(\beta,\gamma',\delta)$ space at different time instants \cite{SM}.
-Starting from two non-commutative ELs (red and blue) in \textcircled{1}, we observe their subsequent touching in \textcircled{2}, recombination into staggered rings in \textcircled{3}, further touching and recombination into tangled ELs in \textcircled{4}\textcircled{5}.
-The commutative/non-commutative components are marked in the same/different color.
+We set $\tilde{\delta}(\beta)=0.3[(\beta-1)^3+3(\beta-1)^2-2]$ ($\beta\in\mathbb{R}$) and slowly vary the parameters $\gamma(t)=t$ to examine the evolution of ELs in the 3D $(\beta,\tilde{\gamma},\delta)$ space at different time instants \cite{SM}.
+Starting from two non-commutative ELs (red and blue) in \textcircled{1}, we observe their subsequent touching in \textcircled{2}, recombination into staggered rings in \textcircled{3}, and further touching and recombination into tangled ELs in \textcircled{4}\textcircled{5}.
+The commutative (noncommutative) components are marked in the same (different) color.
 In all steps, the braid invariants for the representative path $l_1$ stay unchanged as required by the NACR.
 The touching in \textcircled{2} is through higher-order EPs, while in \textcircled{4}, it leads to the reconnection of ELs with adjusted orientations.
 Unlike the Hopf link in Fig. \ref{fig3}(b), the configuration in \textcircled{3} has additional EL components at the two wings and is allowed by the NACR.
 In \textcircled{3}, the first (or third) and second components (counted from left to right) do not commute and cannot be trivially untied.
 This is verified by the nontrivial braiding of eigenvalue strands in Fig. \ref{fig3}(d) (top panel).
 The braid invariant for path $l_2$ at step \textcircled{1}\textcircled{5} is obviously trivial.
-The NACR tells the braid invariant for $l_2$ in step \textcircled{3} is also trivial, as can be seen from the trivial braiding of eigenvalue strands in Fig. \ref{fig3}(d) (bottom panel).
+The NACR indicates that the braid invariant for $l_2$ in step \textcircled{3} is also trivial, as verified from the trivial braiding of eigenvalue strands in Fig. \ref{fig3}(d) (bottom panel).
 Thus the second and fourth (or the first and third) components commute (in the same color).
-We leave detailed model calculations and more interesting examples of admissible ELs to the Supplementary materials \cite{SM}.
+We leave detailed model calculations and more interesting examples of admissible ELs to the Supplemental Material \cite{SM}.

-{\textit{Discussions.~}}To conclude, we have demonstrated that the collective behaviors of multiple EPs/ELs in generic multi-band non-Hermitian systems are governed by the universal NACR.
-From this rule, we have uncovered the exotic non-Abelian features of exceptional degeneracies, including the path-dependent annihilation/coalescence of EPs and the admissible or no-go EL structures.
-We have further proposed the realizations of these counter-intuitive phenomena in acoustic-cavity experiments.
+{\textit{Discussions.—}}To conclude, we have demonstrated that the collective behaviors of multiple EPs or ELs in generic multiband non-Hermitian systems are governed by the universal NACR.
+From this rule, we have uncovered the exotic non-Abelian features of exceptional degeneracies, including the path-dependent annihilation (coalescence) of EPs and the admissible or no-go EL structures.
+We have further proposed the realizations of these counterintuitive phenomena in acoustic-cavity experiments.